Pursuing Content Marketing: How Brands Act as Media Companies

 There is an ongoing battle for the consumer’s attention.
 Brands that can cut through the noise and competition stand out.
 Those who succeed by humanizing brands with empathy are able to tell their brand’s story through content.

-Pursuing Content Marketing: How Brands can Think like Publishers:
+Pursuing Content Marketing: Four Questions to Get Brands to Think like Publishers

 Does the advertisement provoke an emotion, teach something new, present a solution to current problems?
 If the marketing content does not add value to the consumer it is viewed as a nuisance.